 If my publicly funded cycle isn’t successful, can I have another round publicly?

 Yes, up to two packages of treatment are publicly funded, provided you still meet the criteria.
 If you have remaining frozen embryos from the original publicly funded cycle, they need to be used before the second cycle can begin.
 You’ll need to be reassessed for eligibility.
-Typically the wait list for the second cycle shouldn’t be more than 6 months.
+Typically the wait list for the second cycle shouldn’t be more than six months.

 Is genetic testing included in public funded cycles?